greenbone/opensight-golang-libraries/pkg/postgres/dbcrypt/README.md

 ```

 In this example, a Person struct is created and encrypted using the DBCrypt struct.
-The encrypted struct is then saved to the database, and finally, the struct is decrypted when the gorm hook is
+The encrypted struct is then saved to the database.
+Finally the struct is decrypted when the gorm hook is
 activated.